jonathanpotts/UnitySerialization/README.md

 # UnitySerialization

-Provides support for serializing generic key-value pairs and dictionaries in the Unity editor and assets.
+Provides support for serializing selected types that are not natively serialized by Unity.
+This allows them to be used in the Unity editor and assets.

 **Requires Unity 2020.1 or newer.**